 This bill undermined a slew of protections in our water law.
-Some of the lowlights include: giving way public land, removing permitting requirements for certain activities, allows property owners to dredge the Great Lakes, and limiting some permitting requirements, etc. PRO-ENVIRONMENT VOTE: NAY
+Some of the lowlights include: giving way public land, removing permitting requirements for certain activities, allows property owners to dredge the Great Lakes, and limiting some permitting requirements, etc.

-STATUS: Some of the worst parts of this bill was fixed, but there were still many concerns.
-The same version of this bill did not pass both the Senate and Assembly and will not become law.
+STATUS: Some of the worst parts of this bill was fixed, but there were still many concerns and was signed into law on April 27, 2016.